cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-stock-manager/README.txt

 Plugin URI: https://www.storeapps.org/woocommerce-plugins/?utm_source=wprepo&utm_medium=web&utm_campaign=wsm_readme
 Tags: woocommerce, stock manager, stock management, inventory Requires at least: 5.0.0
-Tested up to: 5.5.1
+Tested up to: 5.5.3
 Requires PHP: 5.6+
-Stable tag: 2.5.1
+Stable tag: 2.5.3
 License: GPLv3

 == Description ==

 WooCommerce Stock Manager allows you manage stock for products and their variables from one screen.

-Plugin is compatible with WordPress 5.0+ and is tested on 5.2.2. vesrion Plugin is compatible with WooCommerce 3.5+ and is tested on 3.6.4 version.

-GDPR ready - plugin don't collect personal data.

 **What you can do using WooCommerce Stock Manager:**